rock-n-code/amiibo-service/README.md

 It is also possible to use this library with your app in Xcode, then add it as a dependency in your Xcode project.

-> important: Swift 5.10 or higher is required in order to compile this library.
+> important: Swift 5.10 or higher is required in order to build this library.

 ## Documentation